Gambling Policy

 According to the Guide to Application, the successful applicant schools are required to submit the duly completed Evaluation Report together with two photos showing that the approved grants had been used in organising projects that are related to prevention and alleviation of gambling-related problems to the Secretariat (Address: 13/F, West Wing, Central Government Offices, 2 Tim Mei Avenue, Tamar, Hong Kong) within one month upon completion of the projects.
 If the photos could not show the relevance, the successful applicants must supplement in writing or provide other proofs to show how the approved projects have met the objectives of School Project Grants.

 (You need to use Acrobat Reader to read the above PDF format document files.
-Acrobat Reader can be downloaded in here.)
+Acrobat Reader can be downloaded in This link will open in a new windowhere.)